 Obtain a certificate from Intel® Developer Zone portal:

 - Login to your Intel Developer Zone account.
-Under "My Dashboard", you will find a link - "Apply for code signing certificate".
-This will take you to an application form to request a code signing certificate.
+Under "My Dashboard", you will find a link - "Applciation signing FAQs".
+This will explain how to get a code signing certificate.

 - The CA will ask for the organization / individual details and contact details.
 This is required for the validation process.
 Follow the steps in the application process.
 Select Organization if you are applying as a registered business.
 Select Individual if you are an individual developer without a registered organization.
 The list of documents you will need to submit for validation is listed in the application form.
 Once you place an order, a certificate request will be generated on the developer's behalf to the CA.